firozanawar/android-interview-questions-by-firoz/README.md

 In summary, Android is a versatile and flexible operating system with a rich set of features and a broad user base.
 It supports a wide range of devices and offers extensive customization options for both users and developers.

 ### Q: What do you mean by Open Source Software?
-Certainly!
 Open Source Software (OSS) is a type of software that is characterized by its open availability and collaborative development model.
 Here's a detailed breakdown of what open source software entails:

 ### **1. Definition and Core Principles**